Vector fields with big and small volume on the 2-sphere

 Clearly \eqref{GilMedranoLlinaresFuster_Equation} alone is far from giving the Cauchy-Riemann equations.
 The real part,

-\textit{should} also be a necessary condition for minimality, but this remains uncertain.
-Convincing the reader that this may be so is also what motivates this article.
+\textit{should} be a sufficient condition for minimality, but this remains uncertain or seems to have solution only in hyperbolic metric.
+Convincing the reader that this may be so is also a motivation for this article.

-On the manifold $\Sphere^2$ with the round metric, punctured at two antipodal points, it is known that a minimum of $\vol$ is attained, with the solution being a certain $X_0$, cf. Proposition \ref{doiscasoscalculaveis}.
-One easily checks that $X_0$ does not satisfy \textit{our} equation \eqref{realpartofRAequation}.
+On the manifold $\Sphere^2$ with the round metric, punctured at two antipodal points, it is known that a minimum of $\vol$ is attained, with the solution being a certain $X_0$ given in Proposition \ref{doiscasoscalculaveis}.
+One easily checks that $X_0$ does not satisfy \textit{our} equation \eqref{realpartofRAequation}, which is a local issue.
 This is coherent with the theory, since we have found a vector field, though in a smaller region of $\Sphere^2$, which has even less volume than $X_0$ in that region.
 We present it later, below.

-In a conformal chart we may improve the study a bit further, cf. \cite{Alb2021}.
-A complex coordinate $z=x+\sqrt{-1} y$ corresponds with isothermal coordinates, ie. a chart such that the Riemannian metric is given by $\lambda|\dx z|^2$ for some function $\lambda>0$.
+Returning to the general case, we may take a conformal chart of $M$ to rewrite $A$ and possibly improve \eqref{minimalvectorfieldcalibrated_intro}, cf. \cite{Alb2021}.
+A complex coordinate $z=x+\sqrt{-1}y$ corresponds with isothermal coordinates, ie. a chart such that the Riemannian metric is given by $\lambda|\dx z|^2$ for some function $\lambda>0$.